lurifaxel/moonlander/docs/commands/plan_feature.md

 Prioritize being concise and precise.
 Make the plan as tight as possible without losing any of the critical details from the user's requirements.

+Always include a note to add the changes to CHANGELOG.md.

 Write the plan into an docs/features/<N>_PLAN.md file with the next available feature number (starting with 0001)